e271828e/Flight.jl/prototypes/kernel/NOTES.md

   sweeping the cells one last time at the run's end.
-- **Binding drift fails at attach, never on the wire.** Every `reads` selector resolves against the build at the attach point — the unknown path, the unknown slot, the input face offered to `get_face` — so `map_output` receives exactly the compiled gather's labeled NamedTuple or the device never rosters, and a rejected attach consumes nothing.
+- **Binding drift fails at attach, never on the wire.** Every `reads` selector resolves against the build at the attach point — the unknown path, the unknown root input, the input face offered to `get_face` — so `map_output` receives exactly the compiled gather's labeled NamedTuple or the device never rosters, and a rejected attach consumes nothing.
 The two read registers agree by construction: an exported face aliases its